White Spaghetti (Espagueti Blanco) – Creamy Mexican Classic

 I love that this white Mexican spaghetti:

-• Works as a side dish or a simple main
+• Works as a side dish or a main bowl of dinner

 Ingredients You’ll Need

-This is one of those recipes where the ingredient list looks almost too simple.
+This is one of those recipes where the list looks almost too simple, and then you taste it and you’re like—oh.
+Okay.
+I get it.

 How to Make This Recipe